Updated: Feb 16

 When he returned, though, a few decades later, he thought he needed a new body, more in line with the other bodies of the time.
 Perhaps a body that could fly or submerge and breath under water.
-Given body-science developments, I proposed to simply transfer his brain to a brand new body.
+Given body-science developments, I proposed to simply transfer his brain into a brand new body.
 He agreed.
-Since all he was was his brain, a physical machine, we also reasoned he wouldn't really need to keep using his old, outdated brain.
+Since all he was was his brain, a physical and replicable machine, we also reasoned he wouldn't really need to keep using his old, outdated brain.
 It'd make more sense to simply transfer the old brain into a new one that would be based on newer technologies.
-Also, the new brain would allow for some added enhancements, which would include an universal translator and other knowledge that he would know, but would never need to study to learn.
+Also, the new brain would allow for some added enhancements, which would include a universal translator and other knowledge that he would know without ever having to study.

 As the computers that our brains are, we knew that, to transfer someone or someone's brain (which actually are the same thing, right?) into a new brain, it's not enough to simply replicate the hardware.
-Most importantly, we need the installed software to be the same and, particularly, the system "state" to remain the same in the new brain to guarantee my client would continue to be exactly him.
+Most importantly, we need the installed software to be the same and, particularly, the system state to remain the same in the new brain.
+That way, I would guarantee my client would continue to be exactly him.
 To capture the exact state, we would need to "hibernate" the man, which, in biology, is accomplished by freezing.
 And so we did.

 We froze the man and his brain and started the process of transferring his old brain into a new brain.
-At this point in time, the process is quite simple.
+At this point in our technological evolution, the process is quite simple.
 It basically consists of 3D-scanning the old brain and 3D-printing an exact copy of it to nano-scale detail.
-Unfortunately, there still was no way for us to make a brain copy to the quantum-scale level, because of all those fuzzy and the ever fluctuating states, which are not readily copyable.
-Nevertheless, our technology was a marvel of science and, since what makes us us are the neural networks in the brain, there's no need to worry about that quantum mess.
+(Unfortunately, there still was no way for us to make a brain copy to the quantum-scale level, because of all those fuzzy and ever fluctuating states, which are not readily copyable.
+Nevertheless, our technology was a marvel of science and, since what makes us us are the neural networks in the brain, there's no need to worry about that quantum mess.)

 The process goes on flawlessly and, after a few hours, we have our client back, in his new, unfrozen superbody and his new brain.
 He woke up after unfreezing just as he usually does after a good night of sleep, which was expected.
 As previously agreed, we would exhaustively test the new brain in the new body to make sure the process concluded flawlessly and would not need to be repeated.